x0bd/xoboid/src/content/projects/snap/index.md

 ![snap.xo](./snap.jpeg)

-Snap.xo beautifully crafted app to create and share snaps of your code.
+Snap.xo is a beautifully crafted app to create and share snaps of your code.
 It is inspired by [raycast's](https://raycast.com) ray.so app.

 ##### Tech Stack